Banner

 By the middle of the twentieth century, the gains in public respect and civil rights that many Black citizens of the United States expected from their military service during the first World War had failed to materialize.
 The recurrent irony, of another World War, when African Americans were again asked to fight to preserve democracy abroad and extirpate genocide-minded bigots, was not lost on black civilians and military personnel; nevertheless, African Americans responded to the call to service.
 Yet when set next to the all too brief efflorescence of African American arts and letters in the period between the world wars, the continued underemployment of African Americans, educated or not, and the unceasing de facto and de jure segregation of society, the cynicism of black authors at mid-century should not surprise anyone.
 In very different ways, two novels appearing within a decade of the Second World War’s end engage with America’s abrogated promises.
 Ann Petry’s The Street (1946) and Gwendolyn Brooks’s Maud Martha (1953) each offer narratives about the ability of African American women to attain positive personal and social goals.
 Each author limns the life of a young married black woman as she attempts to deploy her literacy, native abilities, and domestic economy into a safe world for herself and her growing family.
 Unsurprisingly, the kitchen—long seen as contributing to the Black woman’s disempowerment—figures significantly in these fictions.

-This event is part of a two part workshop with Prof. Zafar on March 14th at 12:00pm, titled "Kitchen Improvisations: 19th Century Cookbooks, Grandmother’s Harlem Kitchen, and the Legacy of Verta Mae Smart Grosvenor’"at the Science Wing 313, 1265 Military Trail—University of Toronto, Scarborough Campus.
+This event was part of a two part workshop with Prof. Zafar on March 14th, 2023 titled "Kitchen Improvisations: 19th Century Cookbooks, Grandmother’s Harlem Kitchen, and the Legacy of Verta Mae Smart Grosvenor’"at the Science Wing 313, 1265 Military Trail—University of Toronto, Scarborough Campus.

 About the Speaker